peterpii/Instant-Dictionary/README.md

 # Instant-Dictionary
 Chrome Extension published on Chrome Web Store: https://chrome.google.com/webstore/detail/instant-dictionary/hjpcapcphfbomgjkghdiiogelgikcmpa

-View definition in both English and Chinese as you browse the web.
+View definition in both English and Chinese as you browse the web!

 IMPORTANT:
  - The chrome extension will not work in tabs that were open prior to installation.
 After installation, either reload your open tabs or restart Chrome.